Animal: What Makes Us Human

 Author, poet, and screenwriter Sherman Alexie was named one of The New Yorker’s 20 top writers for the 21st century.
 The New York Times Book Review described him as “one of the major lyric voices of our time.”
 A gifted orator, he tells tales of contemporary American Indian life laced with razor-sharp humor, unsettling candor, and biting wit.
 He released Blasphemy, an anthology of new stories and beloved classics, in October 2012.

 Rebecca Makkai is a Chicago-based writer.
-Her second novel, The Hundred-Year House, will be available next summer from Viking.
-Her first novel, The Borrower, was a Booklist Top Ten Debut, an Indie Next pick, and one of Chicago Magazine's choices for best fiction of 2011.
+Her second novel, The Hundred-Year House, was released in July 2014.
+Her first novel, The Borrower, was a Booklist Top Ten Debut, an Indie Next pick, and one of Chicago magazine’s choices for best fiction of 2011.
 Her short fiction was chosen for The Best American Short Stories in 2008, 2009, 2010 and 2011.
 She teaches writing at Lake Forest College and StoryStudio Chicago.